antca/antca.github.io/public/projects/medialink-en.md

 ![main_image](/public/images/medialink.png)

-Medialink is a little app developed last year to learn to use the the native Android API.
+Medialink is a little app developed in early 2014 to learn how to use the the native Android API.

 Under a simple appearance it employs a good amount of the Android system functionalities (network, notifications, services, storage, content sharing, ...).